membraneframework-labs/guide/chapter1/element.md

       type: :integer,
       default: 1000,
       description:
-        "Amount of the time in millisecods, telling how often statistics should be sent and zeroed" ]
+        "Amount of the time in milliseconds, telling how often statistics should be sent and zeroed" ]

   def_input_pads input: [availability: :always, mode: :pull, demand_unit: :bytes, caps: :any]